beam-community/scrivener_headers/README.md

 ### Using Custom Header Names

-Override any number of pagination header names by passing opts with a `header_keys` keyword list like so:
+Override any number of pagination header names by passing opts with a `:header_keys` keyword list like so:

 ```elixir
 Screenever.Headers.paginate(page,